Experienced Pittsburgh Divorce Attorney

 Instead, once you have reached the second anniversary of your final separation, you can sign an affidavit stating the date on which you separated, and that the marriage is irretrievably broken.
 This paper must be filed with the court and served on your spouse, who then has a total of at least forty days either to deny a two-year separation, to deny that the marriage is irretrievably broken, or to claim economic relief from the court (such as alimony and property division).
 If your spouse has been properly served with all the necessary documents and then does nothing for a long enough time, the court will assume that your affidavit is true, and will grant your divorce decree shortly after you file the final documents asking for it.

-Can my spouse still fight a divorce even after two years?
+Can my spouse still fight a divorce in Pennsylvania even after two years?

 Unfortunately, yes.
 If your husband or wife claims that the marriage is not irretrievably broken or that you have not yet been separated for two years, the court cannot agree with your affidavit without a hearing.
 This is true even in extreme cases.
 Many years ago, I handled a divorce for a woman (separated for more than two years) whose husband had been sentenced to serve a lengthy prison term for terrible crimes committed against his own family.
 When we served her husband with the divorce documents, he filed a response insisting that the marriage was not irretrievably broken.
 According to him, his wife did not really want a divorce… and the whole thing was the fault of the state of Pennsylvania for putting him in prison in the first place!
 We had to go before a judge just to prove that she wanted out of the marriage.
 We won, of course, but perhaps you can imagine my client’s resentment and frustration at having to face this final barrier.